Document

 What is TDS? – TDS Meaning and Full Form

 TDS or Tax Deducted at Source is income tax reduced from the money paid at the time of making specified payments such as rent, commission, professional fees, salary, interest etc. by the persons making such payments.
 Usually, the person receiving income is liable to pay income tax.
 But the government with the help of Tax Deducted at Source provisions makes sure that income tax is deducted in advance from the payments being made by you.
 The recipient of income receives the net amount (after reducing TDS).
 The recipient will add the gross amount to his income and the amount of TDS is adjusted against his final tax liability.
 The recipient takes credit for the amount already deducted and paid on his behalf.
+This will help the government to collect the taxes in advance and to track the transactions in an effective manner.
+It reduces the chance of tax evasion by the payee.

 Example of TDS

-Shine Pvt Ltd make a payment for office rent of Rs 80,000 per month to the owner of the property.
+Shine Pvt Ltd makes a payment for office rent of Rs 80,000 per month to the owner of the property.
 TDS is required to be deducted at 10%.
 Shine Pvt ltd must deduct TDS of Rs 8000 and pay the balance of Rs 72,000 to the owner of the property.
 Thus, the recipient of income i.e. the owner of the property in the above case receives the net amount of Rs 72,000 after deduction of tax at the source.
 He will add the gross amount i.e. Rs 80,000 to his income and can take credit of the amount already deducted i.e. Rs 8,000 by shine Pvt ltd against his final tax liability.

-When should TDS be deducted and by whom?
+When Should TDS be Deducted and by Whom?

 However, in case of rent payments made by individuals and HUF exceeding Rs 50,000 per month, are required to deduct TDS @ 5% even if the individual or HUF is not liable for a tax audit.
 Also, such Individuals and HUF liable to deduct TDS @ 5% need not apply for TAN.
 Your employer deducts TDS at the income tax slab rates applicable.
 Banks deduct TDS @10%.
 Or they may deduct @ 20% if they do not have your PAN information.